-Day 3: Kayak and Hike Adventure – Explore San Marcos, Tzununa, & Jaibalito ?Start with a sunrise kayak excursion along the rugged north shore.
+Day 3: Hike Adventure – Explore San Marcos, Tzununa, & Jaibalito ?Start with a sunrise kayak excursion along the rugged north shore.
 This section of the lake’s shoreline has dramatic scenery, passing the villages of El Jaibalito and Tzununa.
 You paddle along rugged cliff faces filled with exotic plant and bird life.
 Take the opportunity to climb a cliff and jump into the crystal clear waters, or just enjoy a swim and sun.
 We pull into the bay and village of San Marcos and gear up for the next part of our adventure.

 The north shore of Lake Atitlan has no true road access, so you will be hiking along ancient paths that have been used by the Maya for centuries.
 You will view villagers going about their daily life, encounter farmers tending their maize and coffee fields, and see some of the most magnificent scenery in the world.

 This rugged and remote section of Lake Atitlan has barely been touched by the outside world.
 Our hike takes us several hundred feet above the ever-changing waters of Atitlan for breath taking views of the famous volcanoes.
 You can schedule a massage, sauna, or hot tub to relax at the end of the day.